Customised Plans with a money-back guarantee.

 - We'll need a minimum of 10 days after you purchase your plan to deliver it to you.
 Keep this in mind if you're training for a specific event.

 - You'll need a free TrainingPeaks account to access your plan.
-If you don't have one, we can set it up for you as part of the process.
+If you don't have one, you can create one here.

 Meet The Coaches

-With over 25 years of experience coaching endurance athletes, Neal is head of The Sufferfest Sports Science Division and founder / CEO of APEX Coaching and Consulting.
+With over 25 years of experience coaching endurance athletes, Neal is head of The Sufferfest / Wahoo Sports Science Division and oversees all of the coaches who create our customised training plans.
 He served as the Director of the Sports Science Department at the Boulder Center for Sports Medicine (BCSM), during which time he worked with hundreds of elite athletes to develop cutting-edge training and testing methods.

 Neal is an Elite USA Triathlon and USA Cycling certified coach with numerous awards to his name, including the 2007 USA Cycling Developmental Coach of the Year, 2009 USA National Cycling Coach of the Year, and the 2011 Doc Counsilman Coach of the Year—awarded by the United States Olympic Committee (USOC) for the use of science in coaching.
 In 2017 he was named USA Triathlon Coach of Year.